 To assist us in knowing what our pupils need to help them learn, we commission an Education Psychologist to do an up to date Education Psychology Assessment for each new pupil.
 The results of the Assessment help us to ensure the right strategies are in place and to refer to other professionals if needed.
 The results are also shared with other appropriate professionals to ensure cohesive working.

-To complement our therapeutic education provision, we commission our own school counsellor for pupils to access weekly, or fortnightly should they wish to do so.
+To complement our therapeutic education provision, we commission our own school counsellor who is a qualified Art Therapist for pupils to access weekly, or fortnightly should they wish to do so.

-Our counsellor has a range of experience working with children who have mental health issues, attachment difficulties and who have experienced trauma and is also a member of the BACP.
+Our counsellor has a range of experience working with children who have mental health issues, attachment difficulties and who have experienced trauma.

 The pupils will have a choice as to whether they would like to see the counsellor or not, so the option is entirely theirs and will be offered on the day.
 The sessions are confidential between the pupil and the counsellor, unless any safeguarding / child protection concerns are raised.